craftcms/docs/docs/commerce/2.x/installation.md

 ## Plugin Store

-Log into your Control Panel and and click on “Plugin Store”.
-Search for “Commerce”.
+Log into your Control Panel and and click on “Plugin Store” then search for “Commerce”.

 ## Composer